Automatically Generate Error Code Component

 Configuration File

-The error codes will be automatically generated based on the following configuration parameters.
-For example, if the system_number is 201 and the start_min_number is 10000, the first generated error code will be -20110001.
+Error codes will automatically increment based on the parameters configured below.
+For instance, if the current system_number = 201 and start_min_number = 10000, the first generated error code will be -20110001.

 <?php